jbock-java/simple-component/README.md

 Subcomponents and "component dependencies" are not there and I don't plan to add them, these are just conveniences to copy things from one component to the other.

-There is no `@Module`.
+There is no `@Module`, but there is still `@Provides`.
-The `@Provides` methods must be static and live directly in the `@Component`.
+The provides methods must be static and live directly in the component.
-They are similar to a "static method binding" (see below), but can return anything.

 ### Do more with less